Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, establishing a baseline of 3.
-The description adds value by explaining that optional fields (pricing, features, integrations) improve discoverability, providing semantic motivation for populating specific parameters beyond the schema's type definitions.
+The input schema covers 100% of parameters, so the baseline is 3.
+The description adds value by explaining that optional fields (pricing, features, integrations) improve discoverability, and implies that the URL is used for A2A scan triggering, enriching the schema's bare definitions.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.